Big Red Book

 Michael ASPEL (1933-)

-THIS IS YOUR LIFE - Michael Aspel, television presenter, was surprised by Eamonn Andrews on the set of the ITV game show Give Us A Clue at Thames Television's Teddington Studios.
+THIS IS YOUR LIFE - Michael Aspel, television presenter, was surprised by Eamonn Andrews while recording an edition of the ITV game show Give Us A Clue at Thames Television's Teddington Studios.

-Michael, who was born in London, left school at sixteen, and worked in publishing before his National Service as a rifleman with the King's Royal Rifle Corps.
-He later had various jobs before becoming a radio actor in Cardiff.
+Michael, who was born in London, worked in publishing before his National Service as a rifleman with the King's Royal Rifle Corps.
+Having moved to Cardiff, he joined an amateur dramatics society while working in a department store, which led to work as a radio actor with BBC Radio.

 "You spoiled a very good mime there!"